rimsey1/docs/pages/managing-cyclr/stopping-a-cycle.md

 Any transactions that are waiting to be processed however, will wait for the Cycle to be resumed.

-If a Cycle is stopped for 24 hours or more, any waiting transactions will be dropped.
+If a Cycle is stopped for 24 hours or more, all of its waiting transactions will automatically be dropped.

 #### Finish and Stop